 George J. Coates, President and Chief Executive Officer, has developed a hydrogen reactor, which rearranges H2O water molecules into HOH molecules also known as Hydroxy-Gas.
-The Hydroxy-Gas produced by the hydrogen reactor is then harvested for use as a type of fuel.
-Mr. Coates is continuing with development of this technology to enable the harvested Hydroxy-Gas to be utilized as the fuel source to power the Company's patented CSRV® engines.
-Mr. Coates is continuing with research and development of the next application of this technology in an attempt to power larger, industrial engines.
-If successful, this application will only require a ready supply of water and would be suitable for stationary engines and generators.
+The Hydroxy-Gas produced by the hydrogen reactor can then be harvested for use as a type of fuel.
+Mr. Coates is continuing with development of this technology to enable the harvested Hydroxy-Gas to be utilized as the fuel source to power the Company's patented CSRV[®] engines.
+If successful, this application will only require an available supply of water and would be suitable for stationary engines and generators.
 Conventional internal combustion engines employing poppet valve assemblies require lubrication and would experience excessive heat and friction if powered with Hydroxy-Gas.
-This, in turn, would cause the engines to burn out in a rather short period of time.
-The materials and components of the CSRV® engines do not require such lubrication and are designed to operate relatively trouble-free on various alternative fuels, which would also include Hydroxy-Gas.
+This, in turn, would cause the engines to "burn out" in a rather short period of time.
+The materials and components of the CSRV® engines do not require such lubrication and are designed to operate relatively trouble-free on various alternative fuels, including Hydroxy-Gas.
 There can be no assurance that this technology can be developed successfully, or that if developed, it will be feasible to penetrate the internal combustion engine market with this technology.
 Applications for patent protection of this technology will be filed upon completion of the research and development.
 At this time, no arrangements have been made between the Company and George J. Coates, owner of the technology, regarding licensing of the hydrogen reactor.
 Accordingly, the Company does not have any rights to manufacture, use, sell and distribute the Hydrogen Reactor technology, should it become commercially feasible to manufacture and distribute products powered by the Hydroxy-Gas fuel.
 The Company has been and continues to be responsible for all costs incurred related to the development of this technology.

 The accompanying unaudited financial statements of Coates International, Ltd. (the "Company", or "CIL") have been prepared in accordance with accounting principles generally accepted for interim financial information and rules and regulations of the Securities and Exchange Commission (the "SEC").
 Accordingly, they do not include all of the information and notes required by generally accepted accounting principles in the United States ("GAAP") for complete financial statements.
 In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
-The results of operations for the three months ended March 31, 2014 and 2013 are not necessarily indicative of the results that may be expected for any other interim period or for the full year.
+The results of operations for the six months ended June 30, 2014 and 2013 are not necessarily indicative of the results that may be expected for any other interim period or for the full year.
 The unaudited financial statements should be read in conjunction with the financial statements and notes thereto included in the Company's annual report on Form 10-K for the year ended December 31, 2013.